angelo-soyannwo/EC463-Senior-Design-Stand-Alone-Solar-Project-Github/README.md

 Both will currently start the backend server at http://localhost:8000/ (I just selected port 8000 at the time of writing this).

-This port is subject to change and the port can be found in server.js fileat the app.listen() call.
+This port is subject to change and the port can be found in server.js file at the app.listen() call.

 ## Running The React App